Sir Frederick Eden, 2nd Baronet: Career

 The difficulties which the labouring classes experienced, from the high price of grain, and of provisions in general, as well as of cloathing[sic] and fuel, during the years 1794 and 1795, induced me, from motives both of benevolence and personal curiosity, to investigate their conditions in various parts of the kingdom.

-The book was intended to provide a factual basis for the current debate on what to do about the poor.
-Eden writes at the beginning of the book:
+The book was intended to provide a factual basis for the contemporary debate on what to do about the poor.
+Eden wrote at the beginning of the book:

 These and many similar questions [relating to the poor laws] cannot, as it seems to me, be fully and satisfactorily answered, unless many minute circumstances are previously stated, which have been rarely sufficiently attended to in the plausible and ingenious but unsolid speculations of several merely theoretic reasoners.

 In the style of the time, the full title of the book is a catalogue of its contents:

 The State of the Poor: or a history of the labouring classes in England, from the Conquest to the present period; in which are particularly considered, their domestic economy, with respect to diet, dress, fuel, and habitation; and the various plans which, from time to time, have been proposed and adopted for the relief of the poor: together with parochial reports relative to the administration of work-houses, and houses of industry; the state of the Friendly Societies, and other public institutions; in several agricultural, commercial and manufacturing, districts.
 With a large appendix; containing a comparative and chronological table of the prices of labour, of provisions, and of other commodities; an account of the poor in Scotland; and many original documents on subjects of national importance.

-Eden did some of the field-work himself, obtained information from clergymen but also sent out "a remarkably faithful and intelligent person" with a questionnaire he had designed.
+Eden did some of the fieldwork himself, obtaining information from clergymen and sending out "a remarkably faithful and intelligent person" with a questionnaire he had designed.
 This was modelled on that used by Sir John Sinclair in his Statistical Account of Scotland.